-The National Pioneer Women’s Hall of Fame seeks to commemorate the achievement of all Australian women – not just white Europeans but also those from Aboriginal, Torres Strait Islander and non-English speaking backgrounds.
+The Women’s Museum of Australia seeks to commemorate the achievement of all Australian women – not just white Europeans but also those from Aboriginal, Torres Strait Islander and non-English speaking backgrounds.

 The skipping rope of Phyllis Ethel Mence (nee Maggs)

-NPWHF foundation member June Noble endearingly tells the story of the skipping rope belonging to her mother Phyllis, held as part of the NPWHF collection, to local ABC Open Producer, Dave Nixon.
+Museum foundation member June Noble endearingly tells the story of the skipping rope belonging to her mother Phyllis, held as part of the museum collection, to local ABC Open Producer, Dave Nixon.
 This evocative story-telling can be found on the ABC Open webpage and was selected to feature on the National Museum of Australia’s webpage and on Radio National’s Hindsight program (30 November 2014).

 The Pine Gap Peace Protest Collection